bamiesking/bamiesking/README.md

 ### Hi there 👋

+<iframe allowtransparency="true" frameborder="0" scrolling="no" src="//platform.twitter.com/widgets/follow_button.html?screen_name=bamiesking"  style="width:300px; height:20px;"></iframe>

+I'm Ben (he/him), and I'm a physics student currently finishing my MPhys in Theoretical Physics at Durham University.
+In October 2021, I'll start a PhD at the University of York, within the York Centre for Quantum Technologies, working on a project titled 'Experimental quantum communications at any scale'.

+I also like to pretend to be a programmer, with particular interests in services built with Flask backends.

 <!--
 **bamiesking/bamiesking** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.